tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 15) **end_position [mechanical degrees]:** set the ending rotor position of the calculation.
-As previously mentioned you only need to calculate at least one period if the machine is symmetrical which means if the **start_position** is zero than one period ends at _360/4=**90**_ **end_position**.
+As previously mentioned, you only need to calculate at least one period if the machine is symmetrical which means if the **start_position** is zero than one period ends at _360/4=**90**_ **end_position**.

 16) **rounding [-]:** set the rounding of the resulting torque, using the np.round() function in Python, part of the NumPy library.
 It is used for rounding elements in an array to a specified number of decimal places.
-It takes an array and an optional ‘decimals’.
+It takes an array and an optional 'decimals'.
 The function returns a new array with rounded values, without altering the original array.
 To get a distinguishable result, please use at least 1.
-For more precision use larger number.
+For more precision, use a larger number.

-17) **delete_after [bool]:** if True than the simulation files are deleted after the simulation ends, if false then the program stores the simulation files in the corresponding folder, in this case _ang_ folder.
+17) **delete_after [bool]:** If True, then the simulation files are deleted after the simulation ends; if false, then the program stores the simulation files in the corresponding folder, which, in this case, is the _ang_ folder.

-18) **number_of_cores [-]:** set the number of cores used for the parallel calculations.
+18) **number_of_cores [-]:** Set the number of cores used for the parallel calculations.
 Please do not use all the cores of your machine as it may freeze.

 19) **RUN SIMULATION:** the button starts the simulation.
-First it prints all the input variables to make it possible to check manually.
-If the simulation end it prints the rotor position corresponding to the maximal torque, meaning the amplitude difference between the minimum and maximum value in a period.
+First, it prints all the input variables to make it possible to check manually.
+If the simulation ends, it prints the rotor position corresponding to the maximal torque, meaning the amplitude difference between the minimum and maximum value in a period.
 It also prints all the calculated values as a list, plus plots it.

 ![img_6.png](img_6.png)

-The algorith prints out:
+The algorithm prints out the following:

     The rotor position where the torque is maximal: 34.0 deg The list of torque values: [0.007, 1.23, 2.162, 2.776, 3.189, 3.486, 3.702, 3.86, 3.984, 4.08, 4.139, 4.196, 4.23,